If you’re looking for an efficient and easy way to improve your manufacturing process, consider using andon lights.

 They are one of the resourceful suppliers of industrial visual and audible alarm products for factory floor automation and production.
 Major products are Tower lights, signal lights, buzzers, alarms, etc.

 Signaworks has several series of andon lights and gives technical and application support.
-Examples include industrial warning lights, Production cycle timer tower lights, Downtime Monitor tower lights, etc.
+Examples include industrial warning lights, Production cycle timers, and Downtime Monitor tower lights.

 4. Schneider electric